ZachSaucier/Just-Read/README.md

 You can opt to auto-run Just Read on certain websites by entering a part of the URL (usually the domain is a good choice) or a [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) (regex) into the "Auto-run domain list" found on the extension's Options page (for more info as to what formats work, see [this post](https://github.com/ZachSaucier/Just-Read/issues/15#issuecomment-262255204)).
 Just Read will then check each new site's URL to see if it matches a string or expression in the user-inputted list.
 If it does, it will start Just Read when the page loads.

-You can also enable "Always add current site to Just Read's autorun list when Just Read is started on a page" under "Options" -> "Additional options" -> "Additional preferences" if you want *every* site that you start Just Read to be added to the auto-run list.
+You can also enable "Always add current site to Just Read's autorun list when Just Read is started on a page" under "Options" -> "Additional preferences" if you want *every* site that you start Just Read to be added to the auto-run list.
 For more information on how this works, see [this post](https://github.com/ZachSaucier/Just-Read/pull/166#issuecomment-404371640).

 *[Back to FAQ question list](https://github.com/ZachSaucier/Just-Read/#faq)*